+Results

-Results: Decisions of the Committee for the Final Examination are recorded on the Final Exam Result form.
+The decision of the final exam committee is recorded on the Final Exam Result form.
 The voting members of the committee must make one of two decisions:

 - Pass the candidate.
-The candidate passes the final exam if the Director(s) of Research vote Pass and no more than one of the remaining Committee members votes Fail.
+The candidate passes the final exam if the Director(s) of Research vote pass and no more than one of the remaining Committee members votes fail.
 The Committee will indicate on the Final Exam Result form if revisions are required.
-The Committee will sign the Thesis/Dissertation Approval form after the completion of the examination and the completion of any required revisions. - Fail the candidate.
-The candidate fails the Final Exam if a Director of Research votes Fail or if two or more Committee members vote Fail.
+The Committee will sign the Thesis / Dissertation Approval form following the examination and after the completion of any required revisions. - Fail the candidate.
+The candidate fails the final exam if a Director of Research votes fail or if two or more Committee members vote fail.
 A program may, but is not required to, grant the student another opportunity to take the examination after completing additional research or writing, as recommended by the committee.
 However, a new committee must be appointed by the Graduate College.
 The new committee may, but does not have to, consist of the same members as the original committee.

-Number of Attempts: After a fail result a student will only be allowed to take the final examination one additional time while working toward the completion of any one program of study.
+After a fail result a student will only be allowed to take the final examination one additional time while working toward the completion of any one program of study.